OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 1.	deploying code to Azure.
 2.	generating a Teams app's appPackage, which can be used for [app distribution](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-publish-overview).

-You should follow the steps below to setup the pipeline:
 ### Prerequisites
 1. Prepare and config Azure resources.